BurntSushi/blog/content/post/ripgrep.md

 `rg` continues to be fast on this benchmark primarily for the same reason why it's fast with other Unicode-centric benchmarks: it compiles the UTF-8 decoding right into its deterministic finite state machine.
-This means there is no extra step to decode the search text into Unicode codepoint first.
+This means there is no extra step to decode the search text into Unicode codepoints first.
 We can match directly on the raw bytes.

 To a first approximation, the performance penalty comes from compiling the DFA